 - avoid scents on the body, e.g. perfume, deodorants, and sweat, since these can attract mosquitoes

-- use personal repellents containing DEET or picaridin on areas of exposed skin in combination with protective clothing
+- use personal repellents containing DEET, picaridin or PMD (extract of lemon eucalypt) on areas of exposed skin in combination with protective clothing

 - use electric insecticide devices using repellent treated pads in indoor or enclosed areas

 - use mosquito coils, or candle heated or gas operated devices using insecticide treated pads for patio and veranda or relatively sheltered or low wind outdoor situations.

 For more information go to protecting yourself against mosquitoes.

 Ross River virus Arabic translation (Adobe PDF document - 168KB)